-What You Need to Legally Disclose When Selling a House
+What Do You Have to Disclose When Selling a House in the UK?

 Call 0345 872 6666

-What You Need to Legally Disclose When Selling a House
+What Do You Have to Disclose When Selling a House in the UK?

 Selling a house comes with responsibilities, not least the legal obligation to disclose certain information to potential buyers.
-These disclosures build trust between the seller and the buyer, and failure to disclose them can lead to severe legal and financial repercussions.
-This article provides a guide for sellers on what must be legally disclosed when putting a house on the market in the UK.
+These disclosures of relevant information build trust between the seller and the buyer, and can make a transaction simpler and more straightforward.
+They may also be a legal requirement, and failure to disclose problems or certain information can lead to severe repercussions.

-The shift from Caveat Emperor to Consumer Protection
+The shift from Caveat Emptor to Consumer Protection

 • Information on property boundaries